 What if my Whale Watching Tour gets cancelled?

-Most cancellations will be due to bad weather.
+Most whale watching tour cancellations will be due to bad weather.
 It is very unlikely that any of the St Andrews Whale Watching tour companies will charge you if bad weather prevents the tour from going ahead.
 Instead, they will look to put you on the next possible trip.

-During peak seasons trips are running regularly all day so if you have the time it is very likely that you will be able to go on another whale watching boat trip.
+During peak seasons whale watching St Andrews by the sea trips are running regularly all day so if you have the time it is very likely that you will be able to go on another whale watching boat trip.

 Are there restrictions on where the boat can go to find whales?

-No. The boats can go where they like within their capabilities.
+No. The boats can go where they like within their capabilities on the Bay of Fundy.
 But remember they can’t aim to get within 100 metres of the whales.

 Are there other animals besides Whales?